Gloucestershire Wassail: Recordings

 The folklorist James Madison Carpenter made several audio recordings of the song in Gloucestershire in the early 1930s, which can be heard online via the Vaughan Williams Memorial Library website.
 Many other audio recordings were made of Gloucestershire residents singing wassailing songs in the second half of the twentieth century.

-The American musical group Mannheim Steamroller did an instrumental cover of the song titled "Wassail, Wassail" on their popular 1984 album Christmas.
-American early music group Waverly Consort recorded and released the song on their 1994 album "A Waverly Consort Christmas".
+The American musical group Mannheim Steamroller did an instrumental cover of the song titled "Wassail, Wassail" on their 1984 album Christmas.
+American early music group Waverly Consort recorded and released the song on their 1994 album A Waverly Consort Christmas.

+Blur recorded a version which was given away as a free 7" by a man dressed as Santa Claus at their Christmas gig at the Hibernian Club in Fulham, London on 15 December 1992.
+It was credited to 'Gold Frankincense and Blur'.

 Canadian folk/world music singer/composer Loreena McKennitt released the song on her 2008 Christmas album A Midwinter Night's Dream.

 Canadian folk trio Trilogy (Eileen McGann, Cathy Miller, and David K.) included the song on the 1996 recording of their touring production, "2000 Years of Christmas".

 Lyrics

 Below are the ten present-day, most commonly heard stanzas of lyrics, as originally published in the Oxford Book of Carols.
-Note the first stanza is also the chorus.
-It is traditionally sung at the beginning of the song and after each stanza, or some variation thereof:
+Note the first stanza is also the chorus; it is traditionally sung at the beginning of the song and after each stanza, or some variation thereof: